XAITK/xaitk-saliency/docs/introduction.rst

 ----------------------------------------------

-Figure 4 shows a deep learning pipeline for recognizing objects in images; pixels in the image (in green) are processed by the pipeline (in yellow) to produce the output (in orange).
+Figure 4 shows a deep learning pipeline for recognizing objects in images; pixels in the image (in green) are processed by the Convolutional Neural Network (CNN, in yellow) to produce the output (in orange).
 Here, the system has been trained to recognize 1000 object categories.
 Its output is a list of 1000 numbers, one for each object type; each number is between 0 and 1, representing the system's estimate of whether or not that particular object is in the image.

 .. figure:: figures/cnn-tagged-scaled.png